snisarg/snisarg.github.io/_posts/2019-11-16-questions-i-ask-myself.markdown

    * These are generally skills or similar abstract concepts.
 "Be more social" as an example.
 1. What would I want to accomplish?
    * Some directly and simply measurable goals.
 "Read 15 books" as an example.

+## Generally
+1. What is the purpose, outcome, or the expected end state for the things you are doing?
+1. What would you do if you weren't afraid?